Appyouz/nvim-ccls/README.md

 ```
 That's it you are now good to go if no errors were occured

-You will need nerdfonts installed in your system
+You will need nerdfonts installed in your system for airline symbols mentioned in the init.vim file.

 ## License